 Are you in interested in learning more about the Strawberry Poison Dart Frog?
 In this post, you will learn 17 Strawberry Poison Dart Frog facts including their diet, range, giving birth and much more!

-With bright red skin, polka dot pattern and the smallest of size, the strawberry poison dart frog is one of the most gorgeous frogs in Costa Rica.
+The strawberry poison dart frog has bright red skin, polka dot pattern and is very small in size.
+It is one of the most gorgeous and dangerous frogs in Costa Rica.

 But there’s a lot more to this species than what meets the eye!
 Here are just a few strawberry tree frog facts that range from the amusing to the horrifying.